ramjiyadav344/ram-demo-data/README.md

 # ram-demo-data
-this is a demo-data for git&amp; git-hub classes
+this is a demo-data for git&amp; git-hub classe.